-Samples of work
+• Samples of work

-- You must provide samples of the proposed work - o In some cases, you may provide examples of similar, but relevant, artistic work by key artists and/or group, company or organisation. - For theatre, dance, opera, circus and street arts, you are asked to provide evidence of how the proposed work was previously received - e.g. via reviews or box-office information.
+- You must provide samples of the proposed work - In some cases you may provide examples of similar, but relevant, artistic work by key artists and/or group, company or organisation - For Theatre, Dance, Opera, Circus and Street Performance you are asked to provide evidence of how the proposed work was previously received e.g. via reviews or box-office information.